samuel-h-r-nunes/fictive/README.md

 So far the examples have been pretty simple.
 On each example we created a wrapper function which internally decides whether to use the mock API or the real one.
 However, to cover a big API with many endpoints this pattern can quickly become tedious.

-This problem is especially true when integrating with an existing project, where such wrappers functions are likely to be created already.
+This problem is especially true when integrating with an existing project, where such wrapper functions are likely to be created already.
 For example:

 ```js
 // src/services/users.js